That's Lobstertainment!

 "That's Lobstertainment!" is the eighth episode in the third season of the American animated television series Futurama, and the 40th episode of the series overall.
 It originally aired on the Fox Network in the United States on February 25, 2001.
-In the episode, Dr. Zoidberg reveals that he is a close relative of the "silent hologram" era actor, Harold Zoid.
+In this episode, Dr. Zoidberg reveals that he is a close relative of the "silent hologram" era actor, Harold Zoid.
 After finding Harold in a restaurant, Zoidberg decides to help him finance a film to revitalize his career.

 The show's producers have said that "That's Lobstertainment!" is considered one of the series' least popular episodes.
-It was written by Patric M. Verrone and directed by Bret Haaland, and has received mixed critical reception.
+“That’s Lobstertainment!” was written by Patric M. Verrone and directed by Bret Haaland, and has received mixed critical reception.